 I found this lovely flower-patterned shortbread pricker at an antiques fair in Norfolk and couldn’t wait to put it to use.
-These pistachio shortbreads are good with a cuppa or served on the side of a dessert to add crunch and contrast.
+These pistachio shortbreads hit the sweet spot – they’re good with a cuppa or served on the side of a dessert to add crunch and contrast.

 200g plain flour